wait-how/riscv_friendly/README.md

 riscv_friendly is an instruction level test suite for RISC-V processors that aren't finished yet.
 The test suite borrows from the official [riscv-tests](https://github.com/riscv-software-src/riscv-tests) test suite, but only uses a small subset of the base RV32I instruction set to run the same tests.
 This allows core instructions to be validated before the entire ISA is fully implemented.

-NOTE: riscv_friendly is designed as a convienent starting point for verification, not a complete verification suite.
-However the test suite works quite well for testing simple RISC-V implementations and emulators.
+NOTE: riscv_friendly should not be your only test suite if you're doing something important.
+However it works quite well for testing simple RISC-V implementations and emulators.

 ## Features
  - Extensive tests for all RV32I instructions as well as some extensions